-Two months ago, MyCustomer.com took a look at the most common calamities to befall organisations in their attempts to train their staff on CRM systems.
+MyCustomer.com recently explored the most common calamities to befall organisations in their attempts to train their staff on CRM systems.

 With the help of a team of experts, we identified six pitfalls that can prohibit successful CRM training.
 And make no mistake, CRM training is absolutely critical.

-For this reason, we’ve called our expert team back for advice that forms to a companion piece to our original article, and delivers top tips to ensure your CRM training is a roaring success.
+For this reason, we’ve called our expert team to deliver top tips to ensure your CRM training is a roaring success.

 So without further ado, here are our 10 top tips for CRM training.